Arkham/juliu.is/content/blog/permutate-parsers/index.md

       Nothing
 ```

-This is far from ideal: we end up having to pass `String` values around,
+We end up having to pass `String` values around, which need to be parsed
-which need to be parsed again into the exact types that we desire.
-Also we
+again into the exact types that we desire.
+Also we need to pass these
-need to pass these values into a list and hope not to mess up the ordering
+values into a list and hope not to mess up the ordering of the fields.
+So
-of the fields.
-So it's far from perfect, but we're getting somewhere.
+it's far from perfect, but we're getting somewhere.

 In order to use this function in our main, we replace the last line of the
 main fuction from: